THE DOVER WAR MEMORIAL PROJECT

 Smith, E. I.

-Ellen Irene Smith died on 25 November 1944, aged 19, at New Cross Road.
-Deptford.
-She was the daughter of Mr. and Mrs. Basil Cyril Smith, of 65 Alfred Road, Dover
+Ellen Irene Smith died on 25 November 1944, aged 19, at New Cross Road, Deptford.
+A shop assistant, she was the daughter of Mr. and Mrs. Basil Cyril Smith, of 65 Alfred Road, Dover.
+She was buried at St Mary's, Dover.
+25 ZG

 Stubbington, C.